What you will learn from this article:

 Find your greater, empowering purpose in life!Download The Limiting Beliefs Guide

+If you want to know what to do when feeling anxious, this article will help.
 Here you’ll learn about what causes anxiety and get an overview of anxiety symptoms.
 We’ll also cover some ways to start treating anxiety so you can start living a more joyful, productive life today.

 Why do people get anxiety?
 The causes of anxiety disorders aren’t fully understood, and there can actually be many things that ignite anxiety in people.
 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor.
 Anxiety also manifests in a variety of ways and can have different triggers for different people.

 All told, the National Institute of Mental Health estimates that 40 million adults in the United States have some kind of anxiety disorder.
 That’s roughly 18% of the adult population.
-Women are twice as likely to be affected as men when it comes to feeling anxious.
+Women are also twice as likely to be affected as men when it comes to feeling anxious.

 Instead of breaking down the range of specific anxiety disorders, here we will stick to general symptoms of anxiety.
 One thing all kinds of anxiety have in common, though, is the person’s excessive, persistent fear or worry in nonthreatening situations.